CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 Adding new multi-line-capable widgets involves ensuring the new display function formats the widget's text according to the available width and height.

+Some multi-line widgets can dynamically adjust their height based on how many lines they are using.
+To enable this behavior, add the `W_DYNAMIC_HEIGHT` flag to the widget (ex: see the compass legend).

 ## `colors`